rohith8272/rohith8272.github.io/blog/atak_01.md

 ## 7. Select the Correct Build Variant

 In Android Studio, open the Build Variants panel (bottom-left corner).
 Select the variant civDebug — this matches the developer ATAK build shipped in the SDK.
+Sync gradle and assemble plugin run configuration(hammer icon)

 ![im1](atak01/atak05.png)
-Sync gradle and assemble plugin run configuration(hammer icon)

 ![im1](atak01/atak06.png)

 ## 8. Test the plugin

 Now we ready to run and test out the plugin!
 Create Virtual Device.
-Go to Tools—> device manager→ create virtual device
+Go to Tools—> device manager→ create virtual device.
+You can now drag and drop both the developer ATAK apk and the hellow world plugin apk on the device.

 ![im1](atak01/atak07.png)
 ![im1](atak01/atak08.png)

 🚫 The Google Play ATAK app will not load custom plugins.
 Use the developer ATAK APK from the SDK instead.

 check errors on the terminal with adb:
 ```bash